owl-app/clean-architecture/README.md

 </p>

 <p align="center">
-  Example of a simple <strong>Symfony application using Hexagonal Architecture and Command Query Responsibility Segregation (CQRS) principles</strong> with some additional functionalities.
+  Example of a simple <strong>Symfony application using Clean Architecture and Command Query Responsibility Segregation (CQRS) principles</strong> with some additional functionalities.
 </p>